dani-lbnl/ITK_remote_module_ex/README.rst

 |CircleCI|  |TravisCI|  |AppVeyor|
 =========== =========== ===========

-filter to teach dancing
+This is an example of how to create remote modules

-This remote module teaches itke how to dance salsa
+This remote module teaches nothing, it reads an image and return itself multiplied by 3 and added by 2